f1xpl/openauto/Readme.md

 ### Support project
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R4HXE5ESDR4U4)

+As a gift for all donators we offer free support for building and running of the OpenAuto project.

+For support of other platforms please contact us at f1xstudiopl@gmail.com

 ### Description
 OpenAuto is a headunit emulator application based on aasdk library and Qt libraries.
 Main goal is to run this application on the RaspberryPI 3 board computer smoothly.